brunogarciagonzalez/Todo-List/README.md

-This is a guided project being completed along-side video lessons found in the Practical JavaScript course at:
+This is a guided project being completed along-side video lessons found in the 'Practical JavaScript' course at: <br />
 [ https://www.watchandcode.com ]

-The guided project is structured so that a ToDo list is improved upon along-side progressing in the course, divided into instructional sections, which each lead to a version of the project/ ToDo list.
+The guided project is divided into instructional sections, which each lead to an improved version of the project/ ToDo list.

-The outlook of the project is based on the application found at:
+The outlook of the project is based on the application found at: <br />
 [ http://todomvc.com/examples/vanillajs/ ]